kettanaito/react-advanced-form/README.md

 Embrace the power of reactive programming which resolves the prop values automatically whenever the referenced fields update.

 * [**Field grouping**](https://kettanaito.gitbooks.io/react-advanced-form/components/Field.Group.html).
 Control the serialized data structure on the layout level by grouping the fields.
+Nested and split groups are supported.

 ```jsx
 <Field.Group name="primaryInfo">